ospalh/anki-addons/pages/Add audio field.md

 Edit/Media/Manual audio menu.</figcaption>
 </figure>
 When you downloaded a shared deck that already has some audio data, it may work without any change.
-Start reviewiing the new deck.
+Start reviewing the new deck.
 On the first card, try the menu item
 “Edit/Media/Manual audio”.